SkySwitch/dashbase-installation/dashbase/ansible/README.md

-# Ansible Playbooks to deploy filebeat and telegraf
+# Ansible Playbooks to deploy Dashbase agent

-####### TO DEPLOY TELEGRAF ######
+##### TO CONFIGURE DASHBASE AGNET #####

-     0) update value of "pushgateway_url" in deploy_telegraf.yml with correct value
+     0) Update value of "pushgateway_url" in deploy.yml with correct value.

-     1) populate the inventory file
-        Example:

-        >cat inventory_syslog

-        [syslog_hosts]
-        192.168.131.98
-        192.84.16.128
+     1) Update value of "proxy_url" in deploy.yml with correct host:port(port is default to `9200`).

-     2) create app specific "app_name_nw.yml" file and place it under roles/telegraf/templates/configs/<app_name_nw.yml>
+     2) Create app specific "app_name_nw.yml" file and place it under roles/telegraf/templates/configs/<app_name_nw.yml>.

-       multiple paths can be specified in the same app_name_nw.yml file Example with two paths:
+        Multiple paths can be specified in the same app_name.yml file:

        >cat roles/telegraf/templates/configs/syslog_nw.yml

         - paths: ["/var/log/syslog"]                          # path to the logs, can be glob pattern
           java_format: "yyyy-MM-dd HH:mm:ss"                  # format of the date of log entries - java_format
           zone: Local                                         # time zone, if Local, then machine time zone will be detected automatically
           exclude_files: ['_']                                # pattern to use to exclude files (optional parameter)

-     3) run the playbook

-       >ansible-playbook -i inventory_syslog deploy_telegraf.yml -e "index=applogs app_name=syslog"

-       Playbook takes these extra variables with -e (or will prompt for):

-       index            - name of dashbase index to send logs to app_name         - name(s) of the applications (multiple app names can be given as a comma separated values)

-###### TO DEPLOY FILEBEAT ######

-     Filebeat deployment is almost identical to telegraf's.
-Please refer to examples above for inventory file and ansible-playbook extra variables

-     0) update value of "proxy_url" in deploy_filebeat.yml with correct value

-     1) populate the inventory file

-     2) create app specific filebeat "yml" file and place it under roles/filebeat/templates/configs/<app_name.yml>
+     3) Create app specific filebeat "yml" file and place it under roles/filebeat/templates/configs/<app_name.yml>

-        Example of filebeat "yml" file with two paths:
+       >cat roles/filebeat/templates/configs/syslog.yml

         - type: log
           paths: